Dusteen99/08-Breakout/README.md

-# 08-Breakout
+# Project-Template-Godot
-A simple implementation of the classic game Breakout
+A generic template for a Godot project